seanmcdougall/PartCommander/README.md

 1.0.2
 - added persistent PartCommander.cfg settings file which gets created under GameData/PartCommander
+- created new Settings window to manage this file
 - added optional support for blizzy78's Toolbar (http://forum.kerbalspaceprogram.com/threads/60863)
-- stock toolbar button can be disabled by setting "useStockToolbar = False" in PartCommander.cfg
+- stock toolbar button can be disabled through the new Settings window
 - added hot key support for showing/hiding windows instead of using toolbar buttons.
-Default key combo is Mod + P.  This can also be changed in PartCommander.cfg by setting "hotKey" to something else.
+Default key combo is Mod + P.
+  This can be changed through the Settings window (but be careful not to pick something that KSP already uses).
-- to disable the hot key altogether, set "enableHotKey = False" in PartCommander.cfg
+- you can also disable the hot key altogether through Settings
+- made the tooltips more visible by setting a solid background colour
+- fixed some control locking issues when mousing over a window (most )

 1.0.1 - 2015/07/04
 - added .version file